0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **How long does a new resident have to wait before purchasing guns in Washington?**

 There is no wait.
 You can begin purchasing guns in Washington as a resident as soon as you have proof of residency.
 However, beware that for residents who have been here less than 90 days, a dealer must wait up to 60 days before delivering a pistol instead of the normal ten business days.
 Though they can still deliver earlier if background checks are approved earlier.
+See RCW [9.41.092](https://app.leg.wa.gov/rcw/default.aspx?cite=9.41.092) for more.

 ## Open Carry